lucassa3/PEGASOS-SVM-CLASSIFIER/README.md

 ### 2. Accuracy:

 The main point of a classifier is to have a solid accuracy over a classification test.
 The tests below tries to get to approximate accuracy results compared to scikit python SVM version.
 Then it compares both the performance of the cpu and gpu accuracies against the time they took to get to the approximate results of scikits tool.
-There were no scientific method to determine the regularization parameters, batch size or epochs in any of these datasets, other than reading some other solutions online and seeing what works best.
+There were no scientific method to determine the regularization parameters, batch size or epochs in any of these datasets, other than reading some other solutions online, performing some accuacy/epochs tests and seeing what works best.
 Be aware that you might get similar results with different parameters.

 The class number beside every dataset name has to do with the class number I chose to be the positive sample, and all others to be negative ones.
 This has to be done once we are talking about a binary classifier, and therefore can't handle multiple classes.